Language Mixing in Reasoning Language Models: Patterns, Impact, and Internal Causes: Internal Causes of Language Mixing

 \subsection{Results}

 Figure~\ref{fig:showcase-internal-external} shows that the hidden layer script composition (i.e., the internal representation) for Hindi inputs at difficulty levels 2ppl, 5ppl, and 8ppl in \texttt{R1-70B}, is consistently dominated by the Latin script.
 Devanagari (Hindi’s script) appears only in final layers.
-This aligns with prior findings that Llama models primarily "think" in English (i.e., Latin script) \citep{wendler-etal-2024-llamas, wang2025lost}.
+This aligns with prior findings that Llama models primarily "think" in English (i.e., Latin script) \citep{wendler-etal-2024-llamas, wang-etal-2025-lost-multilinguality}.

 As task difficulty increases, Latin usage rises while Devanagari decreases.
 The same trend appears in the reasoning traces (Figure~\ref{fig:showcase-external}), suggesting a strong link between internal processing and external reasoning behavior.
-To quantify this connection, we calculate the Pearson correlation between the script usage across difficulty levels in hidden layers and reasoning traces, shown in Table~\ref{tab:internal-external-correlation-res}.
+The Pearson correlations between script usage across difficulty levels in hidden layers and reasoning traces are reported in Table~\ref{tab:internal-external-correlation-res}.
 We observe consistently high correlations for both Arabic and Hindi inputs in \texttt{R1-70B}, \texttt{R1-32B} and \texttt{R1-14B} models.
 These results provide evidence that language mixing in reasoning traces reflects internal processing patterns.
 In particular, the internal preference for the Latin script explains why RLMs tend to mix into Latin-script reasoning, especially when processing underrepresented scripts.